beRajeevKumar/Frontend_Mentor/README.md

    git commit -m "Add Some feature"
 6. Push the Branch:
    git push origin New Branch
-7. Open Pull requestto main Repository and Submit.
+7. Open Pull request to main Repository and Submit.

 - **Courses**